mmondics/openshift-intro/README.md

 In Kubernetes, a Deployment object defines how an application deploys.
 In most cases, users use Pod, Service, ReplicaSets, and Deployment resources together.
 As in the previous section, OpenShift Container Platform creates each of these dependent resources for you, rather than you having to configure each one manually.

 When you deployed the `national-parks-frontend` image, a deployment resource was created with only one pod deployed.
 However, in most cases, users will want to scale their application to have multiple copies running at the same time.
-This is one of the core features of Kubernetes and OpenShift that build a more highly available application buy creating multiple copies of it across different physical or virtual hosts.
+This is one of the core features of Kubernetes and OpenShift that build a more highly available application by creating multiple copies of it across different physical or virtual hosts.

 1. On the details tab for the `parksmap` deployment, click the up arrow next to the blue circle that says `1 pod`.